JetBrains/Qodana/topics/quick-fix.md

 **Quick-fix** lets you improve development performance through fixing codebase problems automatically.

-This feature is available starting from version 2023.2 of %product% and supported by the following linters and their trial versions:
+This feature is available starting from version 2023.2 of %instance% and supported by the following linters and their trial versions:

 * [Qodana for JVM](qodana-jvm.md)